Category Archives: China and Chinese influences

 Leave a comment

-Filed under Africans in Asia, ancient civilisations, China and Chinese influences, cultural transmission, economic processes, heritage, historical interpretation, Indian Ocean politics, island economy, landscape wondrous, modernity & modernization, Muslims in Lanka, pilgrimages, Portuguese in Indian Ocean, power politics, sea warfare, sri lankan society, the imaginary and the real, transport and communications, world events & processes
+Filed under accountability, american imperialism, China and Chinese influences, disparagement, economic processes, foreign policy, governance, historical interpretation, Indian Ocean politics, modernity & modernization, Pacific Ocean politics, politIcal discourse, power politics, transport and communications, truth as casualty of war, world events & processes

 Leave a comment